 An overview of earth building principles and methods.

 Ecobrick building lets us put our plastic to good use in the short-term, while securing it out of industry and the biosphere for the long-term.

 The GEA advocates ecobrick building to sequester plastic.
 Only builds that follow best-practices, embody earth principles and use authenticated eco bricks sequester plastic.

-Ecobrick applications follows the principles of circular and spiral design to put our plastic into indefinite greening cycles of reuse.
+Ecobrick applications follows the principles of Earthen design to put plastic into enriching cycles of reuse.

 Ecobrick building is a transition technology.
 Rather than see plastic as ‘waste’ we see it as a building block for our green visions.

 Brikcoins are based on the value generated by following Earth's example of carbon concentration and ecological enrichment.